RubenRubioM/RubenRubioM/README.md

 <a href="https://www.youtube.com/watch?v=dQw4w9WgXcQ"><img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif"></a>

-<h4 align="left"> Programming has been part of my life since I am 14 years old.
+<h4 align="left"> Programming has been part of my life since I was 14 years old.
 I always question myself about how everything works and I am not happy until I understand every aspect of everything.
 This drove me into love for very low level aspects of computers. </h4>

 ## 🚀 By the way here are some of my statistics